 - After photographs and measurements have been obtained and authorised (permitted) biological sample collection, if any, carried out, the animal should be buried at an appropriate location.
 Depending on the soil conditions, skeletons can be recovered in time and used for educational purposes.

-- Download the document “Cetacean Carcass Data form 2012” to collect detailed biological data of the specimen.
+- Download the document “Cetacean Carcass Data form 2012 from our resources link” to collect detailed biological data of the specimen.

 Information from Strandings